github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 {% endif %}

 {% if dependabot-alerts-vulnerable-calls %}
-## About calls to vulnerable functions
+## About the detection of calls to vulnerable functions

 {% data reusables.dependabot.vulnerable-calls-beta %}